 NEWSWEEK IS WORKING WITH GLOBAL EXPERTS IN THE BLOCKCHAIN WORLD TO PRESENT THE FIRST EVER NEWSWEEK BLOCKCHAIN IMPACT AWARDS.
-THE AWARDS WILL RECOGNIZE ENTREPRENEURS AND ENTERPRISES THAT ARE DEVELOPING BLOCKCHAIN APPLICATIONS TO ACCOMPLISH A SOCIAL GOOD.
-CHECK THE NOMINATED COMPANIES HERE.
+THE AWARDS IS RECOGNIZING ENTREPRENEURS AND ENTERPRISES THAT ARE DEVELOPING BLOCKCHAIN APPLICATIONS TO ACCOMPLISH A SOCIAL GOOD.
+CHECK THE WINNERS AND ALL NOMINATED COMPANIES HERE.

 OUR MISSION IS TO SPOTLIGHT THE PROMISE OF THEIR DISRUPTIVE IDEAS, DRAWING ON NEWSWEEK'S NEARLY CENTURY-LONG HERITAGE OF COVERING THE WORLD AND THE FORCES AND MOVEMENTS THAT SHAPE IT.

 Amber is co-founder and CEO of Clovyr, a company reshaping how businesses connect to each other and the world's data.
 Having previously led JPMorgan's blockchain efforts and appeared on Fortune’s 40 Under 40 list of the most influential young people in business in 2017, she “handily bridges the divide between the Wall Street and crypto sets.”
 Amber also leads Decentralized Ecosystem Growth for FINOS, a non-profit building open-source software for the financial industry, and serves on the Board of the Zcash Foundation, a non-profit dedicated to building Internet payment and privacy infrastructure for the public good.